 Much of the SEO discussion is very basic, and there is pitifully low activity on real SEO.
 Someone on the China magneto forum posted a spider view back in November, before the latest SEO friendliness was incorporated.
 There is more SEO discussion in China than on the main site as well.
 However, the framework is quite capable and the meta tag management is as I would expect it to be for a modern, flexible PHP framework.

 Maybe it’s time to dig in and flex the SEO friendliness and Magento’s “built in flexibility”?

 I’d like to connect with anyone else looking into Magento and SEO, or anyone attempting effective deployment of Magento at this stage (non-production assumed) with respect to search marketing.
-The online demo site is not looking so good, but given the level of SEO discussion so far I didn’t expect it to be optimized.
+The site is not looking so good, but given the level of SEO discussion so far I didn’t expect it to be optimized.
 That said, this Chinese demo is not looking so good either, and they did have a bit more Magento SEO discussions.

 Magento SEO Resources